Morgan Stanley Raises International Business Machines (NYSE:IBM) Price Target to $152.00

-International Business Machines (NYSE:IBM) had its price objective boosted by Morgan Stanley from $150.00 to $152.00 in a report issued on Tuesday morning, The Fly reports.
-Morgan Stanley currently has an equal weight rating on the technology company’s stock.
+International Business Machines (NYSE:IBM) had its price objective raised by research analysts at Morgan Stanley from $150.00 to $152.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage currently has an “equal weight” rating on the technology company’s stock.
+Morgan Stanley’s price target points to a potential upside of 7.03% from the company’s previous close.

 International Business Machines Corporation provides integrated solutions and services worldwide.
 Its Cloud & Cognitive Software segment offers software for vertical and domain-specific solutions in health, financial services, supply chain, and asset management, weather, and security software and services application areas; and customer information control system and storage, and analytics and integration software solutions to support client mission critical on-premise workloads in banking, airline, and retail industries.